AndrewLacey1/OCR-PDF-parser/README.md

 ## Motivation
 My employer at the time expressed a desire to automate the process, and assigned me to do it.
 As this was not personal project, continued maintenance is not currently planned.
 ##Process
-The program begins by prompting the user with a GUI with two inputs fields, the directory to the spreadsheet containing
+The program begins by prompting the user with a GUI with three input fields:

+1-The directory to the folder with the input files

+2-The directory to the spreadsheet with known serial numbers

+3-The directory to tesseract.exe (Yes, this could have been worked around but do to some technical issues with company computers this was deemed to be easier)

+Once the user fills the fields in (all fields have a built in file browser for easier location) and clicks submit the program opens each file one at a time, then runs tesseract on each page to determine the text.
+Once the text has been determined, an alogrithm is ran to find the serial number contained on the page.
+The determined serial number is then cross referenced with the spreadsheet to see if it exists, or if there is a very close match.
+Upon finding a suitable match the page is extracted and saved as its own PDF and name dafter its serial number.
+If the serial number could not be located it will be indicated in the name.

+*NOTE: Due to confidentiality reasons, examples of the files and serial numbers cannot be provided.
-## Libraries Used
+##Libraries Used
 pdf2image - Used for conversion of pdfs to images for optical character recognition (OCR) PyPDF2 - Used to load in PDFs